Fracking: Fracturing fluids

 Fluid is typically a slurry of water, proppant, and chemical additives.
 Additionally, gels, foams, and compressed gases, including nitrogen, carbon dioxide and air can be injected.
-Typically, 90% of the fluid is water and 9.5% is sand with chemical additives accounting to about 0.5%.
+Typically, 90% of the fluid is water, 9.5% is sand and about 0.5% is chemical additives.
 However, fracturing fluids have been developed using liquefied petroleum gas (LPG) and propane.
 This process is called waterless fracturing.

-When propane is used it is turned into vapor by the high pressure and high temperature.
+When propane is used, it is turned into vapor by the high pressure and high temperature.
 The propane vapor and natural gas both return to the surface and can be collected, making it easier to reuse and/or resale.
-None of the chemicals used will return to the surface.
-Only the propane used will return from what was used in the process.
+None of the chemicals used will return to the surface except for the propane.

 The proppant is a granular material that prevents the created fractures from closing after the fracturing treatment.
 Types of proppant include silica sand, resin-coated sand, bauxite, and man-made ceramics.
 The choice of proppant depends on the type of permeability or grain strength needed.
+The most commonly used proppant is silica sand, though proppants of uniform size and shape, such as a ceramic proppant, are believed to be more effective.
 In some formations, where the pressure is great enough to crush grains of natural silica sand, higher-strength proppants such as bauxite or ceramics may be used.
-The most commonly used proppant is silica sand, though proppants of uniform size and shape, such as a ceramic proppant, are believed to be more effective.

 USGS map of water use from hydraulic fracturing between 2011 and 2014.
 One cubic meter of water is 264.172 gallons.

-The fracturing fluid varies depending on fracturing type desired, and the conditions of specific wells being fractured, and water characteristics.
+The fracturing fluid varies depending on fracturing type desired, the conditions of the specific wells being fractured, and water characteristics.
 The fluid can be gel, foam, or slickwater-based.
-Fluid choices are tradeoffs: more viscous fluids, such as gels, are better at keeping proppant in suspension; while less-viscous and lower-friction fluids, such as slickwater, allow fluid to be pumped at higher rates, to create fractures farther out from the wellbore.
-Important material properties of the fluid include viscosity, pH, various rheological factors, and others.
+Fluid choices are tradeoffs: more viscous fluids, such as gels, are better at keeping proppant in suspension; while less-viscous and lower-friction fluids, such as slickwater, allow fluid to be pumped at higher rates and create fractures farther out from the wellbore.
+Important material properties of the fluid include viscosity, pH, and various rheological factors, among others.

 Water is mixed with sand and chemicals to create hydraulic fracturing fluid.
-Approximately 40,000 gallons of chemicals are used per fracturing.
+Approximately 40000 gal of chemicals are used per fracturing operation.
 A typical fracture treatment uses between 3 and 12 additive chemicals.
 Although there may be unconventional fracturing fluids, typical chemical additives can include one or more of the following: